 1. Add oyster sauce and/or soy sauce to give your beef an extra flavor boost.
 Add about 2 teaspoons of each per pound of beef.

 3. Add cornstarch and oil to give the meat a velvety texture.
 Add about 2 teaspoons of each per pound of beef.
 The cornstarch and oil gives the beef its velvety smooth texture sealing in juices and protecting the meat during the searing or cooking.
+Adding Shaoxing wine (2 teaspoons per pound) also adds flavor but is totally optional for those of you who are strict about alcohol consumption.

 Mix everything together and set it aside to marinate for 15-30 minutes while you’re preparing your other ingredients.